 Manage Side Effects by Adjusting Your Dose

-Most LDN side effects can easily be remedied/minimized by simply adjusting the dose.
+Most LDN side effects tend to subside with continued use of LDN – usually within 3 to 5 days.
+However, if side effects are bothersome, they can easily be remedied/minimized by simply adjusting the dose.
 This is largely why AgelessRx starts off new LDN patients at a lower dosage and a slow ramp up to the prescribed dose.

 Another option is to take a 1.5mg capsule every other day, or every third day, and increase the frequency slowly.
 Changing the time of day the LDN is taken can also help; if so, you may consider taking LDN in the morning or afternoon to help reduce some common side effects, such as sleep disturbance.